Vegetation indices are calculated using a combination of two or more eflectance bands from satellite imagery.

 Older satellites could record NDVI at 30 meters resolution, and more recently at 10 meters.
 In recent years, there has been a race to provide NDVI maps at the highest resolution possible, as if this was the ultimate solution.
 However, this is not necessarily the only possible solution.
 Higher resolution provides more accurate information.
 But instead of trying to see more by zooming in with the same index, why not change the measuring tool?
 Depending on your application, other indices may be a better fit.

-These indices provide information on the actual physical condition of plants, including coloration, density, and water content.
+The following indices provide information on the current physical condition of plants, including coloration, density, and water content

-While color and density are certainly related to productivity, the following indices are better suited to estimate yield and provide information on the biochemical status of the plant.
+While plant coloration and density are certainly related to productivity, the following indices are better at estimating yield and providing insights into the biochemical state of the plant

-Of the nearly 250 indices available from Sentinel-2 alone, Europe's most widely used Earth observation satellite, more than 130 can be useful for vegetation monitoring.
-So which index is best suited to your farm?
-Well, that depends on several factors.
-For example:
+From the list of nearly 250 available indices from Sentinel-2 alone, the most widely used Earth observation satellite in Europe, more than 130 can be useful for vegetation monitoring.
+So, which index is the best for your farm?
+Well, that depends on several questions, including:

-In the platform xFarm you will find all the vegetation indices listed in this article and get the best solution for your farm.
+In the xFarm platform , you will find all of the VIs listed in this article, and get the most appropriate solution for your farm .
 Satellite data is updated every 5 days, so you can make decisions based on the most up-to-date information.
-Not only can you constantly monitor your crops, but you can also take advantage of the various applications of the indices, including creating prescription maps directly on the platform.
+Not only will you be able to constantly monitor your crops, but you will also be able to take advantage of various applications of the indices, including the creation of prescription maps directly on the platform.